 Applications that publish HTTP endpoints can be protected by TLS certificates.
 If you've enabled Acorn's Let's Encrypt integration, a valid certificate will be provisioned for your app's endpoints.
-This applies to on-acorn.io generated endpoints and custom endpoints configured using the publish flag.
+This only applies to oss-acorn.io generated endpoints.
+For custom endpoints configured using the publish flag, Acorn relies on external cert-manager to issue certificates.
+For more information on how to configure cert-manager, see Issuing custom domain certs.

 Manually adding certificates